Zugidor/Github-API-access-and-visualisation/README.md

 ## Instructions

 First, set a github token to a system environment variable on your computer.
 You may need to restart.
+On windows, this is done in the control panel.

 Make sure you have the following Python packages installed: